Syria entry requirements for Romania passport holders

 Frequently asked questions

-No. The eVisa is not extendable.
-You must leave before your visa expires.
-Overstaying can result in fines or deportation.
+No. The visa on arrival is not extendable.
+You must leave before the stamped validity expires, which is typically 15 days.
+Overstaying can lead to fines or detention.

 Official sources